blue-triangle-tech/btt-android-sdk/README.md

 Tracker.instance?.setCustomCategory5("VALUE_5")
 ```

-Once set, Custom Category values are persisted locally and will be included with every subsequent Screen View event until overridden or cleared by setting null.
+Once set, Custom Category values are persisted locally across app kills, device restarts and session changes and will be included with every subsequent Screen View event until overridden or cleared by setting null.

 Common use cases include Logged-in vs guest users, Feature flag segmentation, Different versions of the same screen flow.